 The History of Thorong La Pass

-Long before it became one of the world’s most famous trekking crossings, Thorong La Pass was an important trade route connecting the Manang region with Mustang and Tibet.
-For centuries, local traders, pilgrims, and yak caravans traveled this demanding mountain corridor transporting salt, wool, livestock, and grains.
+Long before Western trekkers discovered this crossing and it became one of the world’s most famous trekking crossings, Thorong La Pass was an important trade route connecting the Manang region with Mustang and Tibet.
+For centuries, local merchants, yak caravans, and Hindu and Buddhist pilgrims used this pass to move between Manang and Mustang, carrying salt, wool, grains, and livestock.

 Today, while modern trekking infrastructure has made the Annapurna Circuit safer, the sense of walking a historic Himalayan pathway still adds depth to the journey.